 - Quickly adds flavor: Just a small spoonful of harissa can improve simple meals.
 I often stir it into rice, couscous, pasta, Mediterranean shakshuka, or even scrambled eggs for an instant burst of North African flavor.

-Yes, harissa is spicy, but the spice level depends on the type and quantity of red chillies used.
+Yes, harissa paste is spicy, but the spice level depends on the type and quantity of red chillies used.
 If you are following this recipe, you will get mild spicy harissa.
-If you want to make it spicier, increase the quantity of red chilies and to reduce the spiciness, decrease the quantity of red chilies.
+If you want to make it spicier, increase the quantity of red chilies, and to reduce the spiciness, decrease the quantity of red chilies.

 Recipe Card